leodeslf/leaf/Eloquent_JavaScript.md

 That event holds:

-- `clientX` and `clientY` which contains the clients coordinates in pixels, relative to the top-left corner of the window.
+- The `clientX` and `clientY`, which contains the clients coordinates in pixels, relative to the top-left corner of the window.
-- `pageX` and `pageY`, are relative to the whole document.
+- The `pageX` and `pageY`, are relative to the whole document.

 ### Web worker